nh-server/switch-guide/docs/user_guide/rcm/entering_rcm.md

     ![recommended_jig](../rcm/img/recommended_jig.jpg)

-    If you plan to make your own jig, this image lays out the pads layout on the console.
+    If you plan to make your own jig, this image lays out the pad layout on the console.
 Make sure your jig NEVER touches pin 4.
 Pin 4 provides 5 volts of power to the Joy-Con, and can permanently damage the rail or console if shorted.

     ![switchjigs.com jigs](../rcm/img/entering_rcm_jig.jpg)